MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards: Introduction

 \section{Introduction}

 Memory-augmented frameworks have emerged as a promising approach for maintaining consistency in long-term dialogues, which must track evolving contexts and historical states over extended timelines.
 While Retrieval-Augmented Generation (RAG) facilitates access to external knowledge, it treats retrieval units as independent, static chunks—failing to capture how information evolves or which historical facts have been superseded \citep{liu2024lost, gao2024retrievalaugmentedgenerationlargelanguage}.
 Memory-augmented frameworks address this by decomposing information prior to storage: events receive independent timestamps and semantic concepts are structured into discrete units.
 This shifts the computational burden from processing entangled tokens during inference to retrieving precise, ``pre-digested" fragments.
 Recent implementations like Mem0 \cite{DBLP:journals/corr/abs-2504-19413}, MIRIX \cite{DBLP:journals/corr/abs-2507-07957}, and MemGPT \cite{DBLP:journals/corr/abs-2310-08560} exemplify this approach, constructing external memory that evolves with each interaction.
-However, these systems rely largely on fixed prompting templates and expensive closed-source models, operating in an ``open loop" without feedback on whether the constructed memories actually benefit downstream tasks.
+However, these prompting-based systems face three key limitations: they operate in an ``open loop'' without feedback on whether the constructed memories benefit downstream tasks; their performance degrades sharply when substituting less capable models; and their reliance on expensive closed-source models for the token-intensive memory construction phase makes deployment cost prohibitive at scale.
 This raises a critical question: \textbf{Can we instead train a model to perform memory construction through direct supervision?}

 Current training-based approaches, such as Memory-R1 \citep{DBLP:journals/corr/abs-2508-19828} and Mem-$\alpha$ \citep{DBLP:journals/corr/abs-2509-25911}, attempt to address this learning gap but face two critical technical bottlenecks: 1) Sparse Trajectory-Level Rewards: In long-term dialogues, a single reward given at the end of a multi-session trajectory is too sparse.
 The model cannot discern which session's memory operations contributed to the final outcome, making gradient updates noisy and learning ineffective.
 2) Multi-Dimensional Memory Attribution: While the previous method adopts a multi-dimensional memory, all components share a global reward, failing to distinguish between operations on different types of memories, regardless of actual downstream impact.